Souldefier22/Capstone-Journal/README.md

     Ignore system addresses that will be marked as 11111111111 Go forward in the trace instead of just backwards
   MVP: Start with an attack transaction, output a list of wallet addresses that are connected to that account and mark them as suspicious

+  3/23/2022

+    The backwards trace is completely functional pending any additional features that come up in the future The backwards trace returns a dictionary that has keys for transactions and for accounts where each item is a list of their corresponding values
+    Peer Review, Midterm check, and Presentations are completed and turned in Possibly implement an API for getting the blacklisted addresses as a stretch goal Have an api call for getting the blacklisted and suspicious addresses Have an api call for checking whether or not an input address is already marked as suspicious or blacklisted Look at mint addresses to see examples of accounts that may not need to be marked Start refactoring the tracing code